Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         TLS version 1.2, higher version
         may also be supported additionally [[!RFC2818]]
-     3. The [=Ingest source=]  SHOULD us a domain name system for reolving hostnames to ip addresses such as
-        DNS [[!RFC1035]] or any other system that is in place.
+     3. The [=Ingest source=]  SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
-        If this is not the case, the domain names the ip adress mapping must be known and static, such as configured in the operating system.
+        If this is not the case, the domain names the IP adress mapping must be known and static, such as configured in the operating system.
-     4. In the case of 3, [=Ingest source=] MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses, this will enable better resilience to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequently.
+     4. In the case of 3, [=Ingest source=] MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses.
+This will enable better resilience to changes of the IP address in large scale deployments where the IP address of the  media processing entities may change frequently.
-     5. In case HTTP over TLS  [[!RFC2818]] is used, basic authentication HTTP AUTH [[!RFC7617]]
+     5. In case HTTP over TLS  [[!RFC2818]] is used, at least one of basic authentication HTTP AUTH [[!RFC7617]], TLS client certificates, and
-        , TLS client certificates MUST be supported, HTTP Digest authentication [[!RFC7616]] MUST be supported.
+        HTTP Digest authentication [[!RFC7616]] MUST be supported.
      6. Mutual authentication SHALL be supported.
-        TLS Client certificates SHALL chain to a trusted CA , or be self signed.
+        TLS Client certificates SHALL chain to a trusted CA, or be self signed.
 Self signed certificates MAY be used, for example, when the ingest source and receiving entity fall under common administration.
      7. As compatibility profile for the TLS encryption the ingest source SHOULD support the Mozilla intermediate compatibility profile [=MozillaTLS=].
-     8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry establishing the [=Connection=] within a fixed time period with updated authentication credentials, when that also results in error the ingest source can retry N times, after this the ingest source SHOULD stop and log an error.
+     8. In case of an authentication error confirmed by an HTTP 403 response, the ingest source SHALL retry to establish the [=Connection=] within a fixed time period with updated authentication credentials.
+When that also results in error the ingest source can retry N times, after this the ingest source SHOULD stop and log an error.